larsks/rhel-osp-upgrade-docs/upgrade-2.md

 In this scenario, you upgrade one service at a time.

-The procedure for upgrading an OpenStack generally looks something
+The procedure for upgrading an OpenStack service generally looks something like:
-like:

 1. [Stop the service][stop]: